 Friday, May 1, 8:00 p.m., Merrick Lecture Hall

 Students from the Computer Music Studio, faculty, and guests will participate in a digital and multimedia concert.

 Chamber Music Seminar Concert

-Students from Goucher's Chamber Music Seminar, directed by Lisa Weiss, will perform a variety of challenging works for small ensembles.
+Students from Goucher's Guitar Ensemble, directed by Steve Yankee, will perform a variety of solo and group works for guitar.

 Goucher College Choirs

 Wednesday, May 6, 8:00 p.m., Haebler Memorial Chapel

 The Goucher Choirs will present a diverse and vibrant program featuring music in eight languages from such places as England, Germany, Italy, India, Estonia, Cameroon, and South Africa.
 The Goucher Chamber Singers will begin the concert with a retrospective of British secular music, ranging from King Henry VIII to the Beatles.
 The Goucher Chorus will perform repertoire varying from Baroque masters like Schutz and Vivaldi to living composers like Paul Halley, Mack Wilberg, and Goucher College president, Jose Bowen.
 The featured set of the program will be the music of world-changing revolutions in Estonia, South Africa, and the American civil rights movement.
 The Goucher Choirs are under the direction of Dr. Daniel McDavitt.